18F/hub/_pages/qa/gsa-links.md

 * [ALOHA](http://aloha.gsa.gov/) to request and document sick or annual leave.

-* [BookIT!](http://bookit.gsa.gov/) to book a desk or meeting room in GSA buildings.
+* [BookIT!](http://bookit.gsa.gov/) to reserve a desk or meeting room in GSA buildings.

 * [CHRIS](http://www.gsa.gov/chris) to access your personnel file online.